#1 Your website

 #5 Instant messaging apps (chat)

 Chat applications, like WhatsApp or Facebook Messenger, are perfect to send urgent messages to your guests or just to check in on them.
 Many travellers also like to use chat apps for quick questions or requests.
-Bookingplanner integrates with a few convenient applications that help automate guest communication via chat.
+Bookingplanner integrates with convenient applications like Runnr.ai that help automate guest communication via chat.